 Of the over 167 million rural households in India, approximately 90 million households are engaged in farming.
-The average farming family has five members, thereby near 450 million people directly dependent on farming.
-However this is a sector that has been struggling in recent times, with farmer suicides, debt, drought and a lack of development a regular cause for debate and discussion.
+The average farming family has five members, thereby nearly 450 million people directly dependent on farming.
+However, this is a sector that has been struggling in recent times, with farmer suicides, debt, drought, and a lack of development a regular cause for debate and discussion.

 Positive action in agriculture is therefore the need of the hour, with a pressing urgency to help curb issues that have devastated this essential sector and consequently led to scant development in rural India.

 We have partnered with organizations to run CSR campaigns that help farmers harness the power of technology for the greater good.
-We help companies accurately evaluate the impact they’ve had in terms of socio-economic upliftment in rural areas.
+We enable companies to accurately evaluate the impact they’ve had in terms of socioeconomic upliftment in rural areas.

-One of the notable campaigns we’ve participated in was set in the arid region of Bundi, Rajasthan, where rainfall deficit and the informal nature of the agro sector was leading to problems in crop cultivation and rural livelihood.
+One of the notable campaigns we’ve participated in was set in the arid region of Bundi, Rajasthan, where rainfall deficit and the informal nature of the agri-sector were leading to problems in crop cultivation and rural livelihood.

-Through digitization, our agriculture apps/solutions helped 404 households connect to technology.
-In line with the core objective of women empowerment through skill development, 327 women farmers and 7 field officers were trained to use our technology, which provides mobility, predictability, information and data storage on cloud.
+Through digitalization, our agriculture app helped 400+ households connect to technology.
+In line with the core objective of women empowerment through skill development, 327 women farmers and 7 field officers were trained to use our cloud-based mobile app, which provides mobility, predictability, information, and convenient data storage.
 This helped them become financially independent and mobile.

 The journey to prosperity for farmers is a long one, but technology has a significant part to play in it.
-Our goal is to alleviate socio-economic conditions by adding value across the agro chain and boosting per-acre value through digital farm appsproducts that are cutting-edge, efficient, accessible and easy to use.
+Our goal is to alleviate socioeconomic conditions by adding value across the agri supply chain and boosting per-acre value through digital farm apps that are cutting-edge, efficient, accessible, and easy to use.